Unemployment Insurance Handbook for Employers (UCB-201-P)

 Do not wait until the hearing notice is received to notify the hearing office of scheduling conflicts.
 Also, keep in mind that parties are expected to make the necessary arrangements to attend the hearing, including taking time off from work or school.

 Once the hearing has been scheduled, postponements are granted only for exceptional circumstances.
 A postponement must be requested as soon as the need for the postponement becomes known.

-A hearing will be scheduled by one of the four regional UI hearing offices.
-(Hearing office addresses and telephone numbers may be found in Appendix A of this section.)
+A hearing will be scheduled by one the UI Hearing Office (see Appendix A of this section).
 A hearing is usually scheduled within a few weeks after an appeal has been filed.